 - Once the first hour is up, take the casserole from the oven, add half the flaked almonds, apricots and dates, and the preserved lemons.
 Put back into the oven and cook for another hour and a half.

 - Once the tagine is cooked, take it from the oven and let it sit for 5 minutes.
 Taste and season with the salt if needed.

 - Sprinkle over the parsley, coriander and remaining flaked almonds.
 Serve with cous cous or rice.

 Generously fruity and/or full-flavoured reds can stand toe to toe with the tagine.
-It goes without saying that you should try Syrah du Maroc 'Tandem', Alain Graillot et Thalvin 2017 as a first, ripe yet elegant port of call.
-Zinfandels work well too, like The Society's California Old-Vine Zinfandel 2018, or Gnarly Head Lodi Old-Vine Zinfandel 2018, with their own hints of spice and plush fruit.
+It goes without saying that you should try Syrah du Maroc 'Tandem', Alain Graillot et Thalvin 2018 as a first, ripe yet elegant port of call.
+Zinfandels work well too, like The Society's California Old-Vine Zinfandel 2019, or Gnarly Head Lodi Old-Vine Zinfandel 2019, with their own hints of spice and plush fruit.
 Grenache-based wines will also do a good job.
-Salvaje del Moncayo Garnacha 2017 shows plentiful charm and satisfying richness, while Undurraga Cauquenes Estate Grenache 2017 does the same from Chile.
-From its Rhône Valley homeland grenache, in partnership with syrah, will work in the form of Signargues Côtes-du-Rhône Villages, Domaine la Montagnette 2018 or Rasteau, Chapoutier 2018, both with a seam of freshness amid the ripe fruit and spice.
+Salvaje del Moncayo Garnacha 2018 shows plentiful charm and satisfying richness.
+From its Rhône Valley homeland grenache, in partnership with syrah, will work in the form of Signargues Côtes-du-Rhône Villages, Domaine la Montagnette 2018.

 Find more of